 What Are the Top Three Most Aggressive Dogs?

 What Are the 10 Deadliest Dogs?

 Genetics likely plays a role in the aggressiveness of breeds such as the Akita, says Dr. Serpell.
-However, the researchers point out that these aggressive traits are often balanced by positive attributes, such as loyalty.
-Aggressive dogs, even the tiniest ones, tend to make terrific watch dogs, letting us know when strangers are around.
+However, the researchers point out that positive attributes, such as loyalty, often balance these aggressive traits.
+Aggressive dogs, even the tiniest ones, tend to make terrific watchdogs, letting us know when strangers are around.

 Nature or Nurture

 Nagja Bamji says that her Dachshund, Ronny, is far from aggressive.
 Ronny gives other dogs a wide berth, loves kids, and recently backed off when a squirrel hissed at him, says Bamji, 46, a homemaker in Fremont, Calif.
 You also might find that your dog doesn’t fit the profile developed in this study.

 “We do have breed differences; there is no question,” says Dr. Gail Clark, a canine behavioral psychologist based in Fort Collins, Colo.
 “But there are a tremendous amount of factors in dog behavior.”

 She explains that environment and training, as well as breed, help determine how your dog behaves.
 For example, she says, the owners of little dogs tend to pick them up frequently in threatening situations.
 Perched high in their owners’ arms, the small dogs feel mighty brave.
 When the dogs return to the ground, they might feel defensive and threatened.
 How you perceive your dog’s breed, regardless of size, might influence how you train or handle your pal, thus affecting your canine’s long-term behavior, says Dr. Serpell.